-If you have to visit the Big Island, here is one crucial thing to keep in mind.
+As always, there is an exception to the rule.
+If you plan to visit the Big Island, here is one crucial thing to keep in mind.
 The Ironman in Kona takes place in October.
-So although most of the islands are slower in October, the week of the Ironman is going to be packed in Kona, and accommodations will be hard to find!
+So although most of the islands are slower in October, the week of the Ironman is going to be packed in Kona, and accommodations will be hard to find.

 Let’s talk about the busy season

 You’ll likely see more expensive flights, more expensive rates on hotels and resorts, and many popular activities sold out.
 I understand that some people have no choice but to travel during the summer or holidays, but keep in mind that this is the worst time to go to Hawaii.